Using AI in Transana

 I created Quotes of the juror descriptions from the “Who Are the Jurors?”
 AI Summaries of transcripts described above.
 I then explored the resulting Collection using the following query:

-I started with model qwen3-vl:8b and recorded the results from that model.
+I started with model ministral-3:8b, which has historically produced good results for me, and recorded the results from that model.
 I repeated the query with with the most highly rated of models in each of the summaries produced.
-I continued with this process until I found a consensus of the10 ranked “top” models according to the 10 top-ranked models.
-This produced the following rankings:
+I continued with this process until I found a consensus of the “top” ranked models.
+These rankings are available in the following expandable table

 Models Ranked (by AI) for Description of Text (Click to expand)